dotnet/AspNetCore.Docs/aspnetcore/client-side/using-gulp.md

 7. Close the browser to stop the Web app.

-8. In Visual Studio, return to the property sheet for the Web app and change the **Hosting:Environment** environment variable back to `Development`.
+8. In Visual Studio, return to the property sheet for the Web app and change the **ASPNETCORE_ENVIRONMENT** environment variable back to `Development`.

 9. Press **F5** to run the application in a browser again.